M2 Hills Motorway: Western Section

-Alternative 3 was evaluated to have the least environmental impact but have the worst transport efficiency and safety out of the three alternatives.
-It also received little support from the community.
-As such, Alternative 3 was eliminated from further evaluation and detailed assessment, leaving only Alternatives 1 and 2.
-Alternative 1 was chosen as the design of the expressway.
+Option 3 was evaluated to have the least environmental impact but have the worst transport efficiency and safety out of the three; it also received little support from the community.
+As such, Option 3 was eliminated from further evaluation and detailed assessment.
+Option 1 was eventually chosen as the design of the expressway.

 Eastern Section

 During the assessment, the 1989 proposal was not considered.

 One busway lane in each direction would be in the centre of the expressway between Pennant Hills Road and Beecroft Road, continuing from the proposed busway in the western section.
 The busway would leave the expressway and would lead via Beecroft Road to a bus interchange at Epping Station.
 It would be constructed to allow for a future conversion to light rail.
 Grade-separated interchanges would be built at Delhi Road, Lane Cove Road, Balaclava Road (now Christie Road) and Beecroft Road.
 The eastern section will connect to the western section at the grade-separated Pennant Hills Road interchange.

 Construction

 In May 1993, the government announced that the road would be constructed with private funds using a Build Own Operate Transfer.
-The Government then entered into an agreement with Hills Motorway Limited to build and operate the M2 for 45 years, before ownership will revert to the government.
-The motorway pioneered the use of electronic tolling in Australia.
+The government then entered into an agreement with Hills Motorway Limited to build and operate the M2 for 45 years, before ownership reverted to the government.

-A two-lane busway was built in the median between Windsor Road to Beecroft Road with a connection to Epping Train Station.
+A two-lane busway was built in the median between Windsor Road to Beecroft Road with a connection to Epping railway station.
 There were dedicated access ramps for buses, which were removed in 2012 during road works to widen the motorway.

-Mahers Road in Carlingford, running east–west along the southern boundary of Pennant Hills Golf Course, was completely removed, and replaced by the new expressway.
+Mahers Road in Carlingford, running east–west along the southern boundary of Pennant Hills Golf Course, was subsumed into the new expressway.
 Pennant Hills Road was also realigned near Mahers Road, with the old section of the road now known as Mahers Close.